 Navigating parenting styles can be challenging for many couples.
 Differences in discipline, bedtime routines, or educational values can lead to disagreements.
 In couples counselling, partners can work to find common ground that supports their family’s unique needs.

-Therapy allows partners to adapt and grow as their family evolves.
+Counselling allows partners to adapt and grow as their family evolves.
 Parenting is a journey that involves continuous learning and adaptation.
 Counselling can strengthen couples’ partnerships, ensuring they remain aligned in their parenting goals and unified in addressing challenges.

 Cultural Differences and Core Values in Relationships